 Many within Mongolian society have experienced some form of family brokenness due to divorce, domestic violence and/or alcoholism.
-Children from a dysfunctional family background, grow up in an insecure environment, often viewing life the same way when they enter adulthood.
+Children from a dysfunctional family background, growing up in an insecure environment, often view life the same way as when they enter adulthood.
 Very often, family brokenness is complicated with the issue of being unskilled or unemployed, making everyday living bleak and challenging.

 It’s heartbreaking to see the situation of our homeless people in Australia, but…